Franco Colapinto: Sportscar racing career

 In the 2021 pre-season, Colapinto took part in the Asian Le Mans Series for G-Drive Racing.
 Although he did not win, Colapinto and his teammates Rui Andrade and John Falb achieved three podiums throughout the season, which placed them third in the LMP2 standings.

 Later in the season, Colapinto continued with G-Drive Racing to race in the European Le Mans Series partnering with Nyck de Vries and Roman Rusinov as well as for his maiden 24 Hours of Le Mans.
 He took his first endurance racing victory during the 4 Hours of Le Castellet, having secured his first ELMS podium prior to that at the Red Bull Ring.
 Colapinto then took his first pole position in Monza but a strategic error saw them plummet down the order, before recovering to eighth.
 He eventually finished fourth overall in the standings.
 In Le Mans, Colapinto was able to pull through and secure seventh in the LMP2 category.

 Colapinto would also take part in the 24 Hours of Spa with Team WRT in a last-minute stand in for Stuart Hall.
 The team finished in 14th place.

+Colapinto received his FIA Silver Categorisation in 2021, before being upgraded to FIA Gold in 2022 and FIA Platinum in 2025.